ubc-library-rc/rc-docs/docs/usingthercspaces/consultsinlibcal.md

 You should see an appointments tab in the main menu:
 ![](../../assets/images/libcalappointmentsmenu.png)

-If you do not see this tab reach out to your team lead or Sarah.
+If you do not see this tab reach out to your team lead or Brett.

 2. The Appointments landing page looks like this: